smarterer/leaderboard/README.rst

 This example application includes the following concepts:

-* Oauth authenticating with Smarterer to access their smarterer data.
+* Oauth authenticating with Smarterer to access a user's smarterer data (sign in / sign up with Smarterer)
 * Embedding a Smarterer test widget inside a third-party applicaiton.
 * Making authenticated Smarterer API calls for a user's test scores.

 This application creates a leaderboard from Smarterer scores for a specific test.
-Simulated users for a theoretical third-party app are 'logged in' (merely by specifying a username) and those users are prompted to oauth authenticate with Smarterer.
+Users sign in and/or sign up with the leaderboard app using Smarterer.
 Once a user is authenticated with Smarterer, they are presented the Smarterer embed widget to take a specific test on the application site.

 The application uses Flask as a web framework and a simple sqlite database to store Smarterer tokens as well